Javascript is not enabled.

 Shop around.
 When looking for a Medigap policy, first decide which letter plan you want.
 Then compare premiums for the policies available in your area.

 Premiums can vary significantly by insurer, even though each plan with the same letter designation must have the same coverage.
-If you’re eligible for guaranteed issue rights, you can use Medicare’s Medigap Plan Finder to see premium estimates for each plan in your area based on your age, gender, smoking status and zip code.
+If you’re eligible for guaranteed issue rights, you can use Medicare’s Medigap Plan Finder for premium estimates for each plan in your area based on your age, gender, smoking status and zip code.

 Also understand a plan’s pricing structure: